Hyperreflexivity of von Neumann algebras and similarity of finitely generated $C^*$-algebras

 EPH.2 For every completely hyperreflexive von Neumann algebra $\cl A$ acting on the Hilbert space $H$ and every projection $Q\in B(H)$ the algebra $\cl A\wedge \{Q\}'$ is completely hyperreflexive.

 EPH.3 For every $Q_1, Q_2,...,Q_n, n\in \bb N$ projections the algebra is hyperreflexive.

 We prove that EPH.1 is equivalent to the fact that every von Neumann algebra is hyperreflexive and consequently, that all $C^*$-algebras satisfy SP.
 We thank the anonymous referee of an earlier version of this paper for essentially this observation.
-We prove that EPH.2 implies EPH.3 and EPH.3 is equivalent to the statement that every finitely generated $C^*$-algebra satisfies SP.We also prove that if $\cl A$ is a von Neumann algebra satisfying WSP, and $P\in \cl A'$ is a projection then the algebra $\cl A\vee \{P\}''$ satisfies WSP.
+We prove that EPH.2 implies EPH.3 and EPH.3 is equivalent to the statement that every finitely generated $C^*$-algebra satisfies SP.